 Specific questions regarding your app?
 Reach out to the amazing support crew at BuildFire.
 They’re always ready to help.

 One thing, if you want to reap the maximum benefit from app indexing, you also have to have your app store listing optimized for both Apple App Store and Google Play.

 Getting a good ranking in the app store bumps your ranking in mobile search.

 Ranking better in the app store can feel like a very lofty goal that isn’t very realistic.
 But only those who exhaust all the possible ways to rank better actually do.
-As much as businesses invest in Search Engine Optimization (SEO) for their websites, basic App Store Optimization (ASO) for your app can go a long way.
+As much as businesses invest in Search Engine Optimization (SEO) for their websites, basic App Store Optimization (ASO) can go a long way for mobile marketing purposes.

 Why is it important?

 Working to rank high on search is indispensable if you want to be found on app stores.